-1/2 Tbs sesame oil
+1/2 tbsp sesame oil

-2 Tbs grated onion
+2 tbsp grated onion

 2 cloves garlic

-1/2 tsp minced ginger
+1/2 tsp ginger, minced

 2 cups broccoli florets

-While the beef it marinating fill a sauce pan with water and bring to a boil. put the broccoli in the boiling water and blanch it for about 3 minutes.
+While the beef is marinating, fill a saucepan with water and bring it to a boil.
+Put the broccoli in the boiling water and blanch it for about 3 minutes.

-Heat the oil in a wok or large fry pan over high heat.
-Add the onion and the white part of the scallion.
-Cook for 1-2 minutes.
-Then add the the beef including the marinade and cook for 2 minutes.
-Add the broccoli florets and cook for an additional 2-3 minutes.
-The beef should just be cooked.
+Add the sliced onion and cook for 1-2 minutes.
+Then add the beef, including the marinade, and cook for 2 minutes.
+Add the carrots and broccoli florets, cooking for an additional 2-3 minutes.